erathaowl/configs/docs/linux_traffic_forward.md

 ` sudo iptables -L `

-Configure the utility to allow traffic forwarding, specify only your current lan addresses as allowed sources:
+Configure the utility to allow traffic forwarding, specify only your private network addresses as allowed sources:

 ` sudo iptables -A FORWARD -j ACCEPT -s 192.168.0.0/24 `